ViewTouch/viewtouch/README.md

 Webpage design comments
 ========
-I put all my time and money in the ViewTouch software, not in the web site.
+I spend virtually all of my time and money improving the ViewTouch software; I've spent very little time and no money at all in the web site.
 I figure that if the software that was written 20 years ago and works great then a web site that was written 20 years ago should work well enough.
 The software is heavily influenced by the work done by Richard W. Stevens, who passed away in 1999.
-Younger people usually tell me how outdated the web site is and older people usually tell me how nice it is to run across a web site that just lets them read about ViewTouch in as much depth as they care to.
+Younger people are fond of telling me how outdated the ViewTouch web site is but older people typically tell me how nice it is to run across a web site that just lets them read about ViewTouch in as much depth as they care to.
 My favorite car and my favorite music are 50 years old.
 The house I grew up in is 250 years old and the castle I live in when I am in Belgium visiting my classmates from 50 years ago is 900 hundred years old.
 I like things that are aged.
+If they're still around then it's for good reason.

 ViewTouch POS on Android
 =========

-ViewTouch looks exactly the same on any Android tablet as it does on any fixed display, regardless of the resolution.
-The Android X Server we use is based on SDL, which handles that transformation and much thanks to Sergii Pylypenko, of Kiev, for that!
+ViewTouch looks exactly the same on any Android tablet as it does on any display monitor, regardless of the resolution.
+The Android X Server we use is based on XSDL, which handles that transformation and much thanks to Sergii Pylypenko, of Kiev, for all of this!

 Discussion and comments regarding changing license to GPLv3
 =========